Two-Face(s): ionized and neutral gas winds in the local Universe: Results

-A quantitative analysis of these six ISM Na D is performed according with the fit methods described in Section \ref{ISMmeasure}.
-Fig. \ref{NaD_vel_BIC_6iBins} shows the mean velocity shift (top panel) and relative efficiency of the parameterized models, expressed by the BIC value (bottom panel), as a function of the disk orientation.
-We find that the Na D lines in galaxy samples with inclination bigger that $\geq 50^\circ$ can be reproduced with a sample $one-free-doublet$ model, lower BIC value in model 1 (filled circles in the figure).
-The velocity of the line peak is consistent with the systemic velocity of the galaxy ($\Delta V\sim 0$ km/s).
-In the low inclination spectra, we find a very complicated Na D line structure.
-In particular, we find evidence for the presence of a blue-shifted absorption component and a line-emission at roughly the systemic velocity, consistently with the P-Cygny predictions showed in the cool gas wind models of \cite{Prochaska+11} (Monte Carlo radiative transfer techniques) for the Mg II and Fe II resonance lines and in the semi-analytical line transfer model of \cite{ScarlataPanagia15}.
-For these low inclination samples the methods 2 and 3 better reproduce the line shape, as it is showed in the Fig. \ref{NaD_vel_BIC_6iBins} bottom panel by the low BIC values of 2 and 3.
-In the face-on galaxy sample the velocity of the line peak reaches a maximum value of $\Delta V\sim 200$ km/s and maximum velocity of $V_{max} \sim 460$ km/s.
+Fig. \ref{NaD_vel_BIC_6iBins} shows the mean velocity shift (top panel), velocity dispersion (central panel) and relative efficiency of the parameterized models, expressed by the BIC value (bottom panel), as a function of the disk orientation.
+We find that the Na I D lines in highly inclined galaxies can be reproduced with the $one-free-doublet$ model (filled circles in the figure).
+The velocity of the line peak is consistent with the systemic velocity of the galaxy ($\Delta V\sim 0$ kms$^{-1}$).
+In the low inclination spectra, we find a very complicated Na I D line structure.
+In particular, we find evidence for the presence of a blue-shifted absorption component and a line-emission at roughly the systemic velocity, consistently with the P-Cygni predictions showed in the cool gas wind models for the Mg II and Fe II resonance lines of \cite{Prochaska+11} (Monte Carlo radiative transfer techniques) and \citealp{ScarlataPanagia15}(semi-analytical line transfer model).
+For these low inclination galaxies the methods 2 and 3 better reproduce the line shape, as it is shown in the Fig. \ref{NaD_vel_BIC_6iBins} bottom panel by the low BIC values of 2 and 3.
+In the face-on galaxy sample the velocity of the line peak reaches a maximum value of $\Delta V\sim 200$ kms$^{-1}$ and maximum velocity of $V_{max} \sim 460$ kms$^{-1}$.
+The line width do not shows, instead, any dependence on the disk inclination and it has a constant value of $\sigma \sim 130 \pm 30$ kms$^{-1}$(see central panel of Fig. \ref{NaD_vel_BIC_6iBins}).
+This could be likely due to the stacking procedure, which is averaging out all velocity structure information.

-Finally we find that the width of the outflowing component is quite stable for all the 3 methods adopted and in each inclination with a mean value of $\sigma \sim 130 \pm 30$ km/s (see Fig. \ref{NaD_sigma_6iBins}).
+{We find that the trend with the galaxy inclination at fixed SFR is present irrespective of the contribution of the nuclear activity.
+In all the ionization classes, SF, SFAGN, AGNSF and AGN, we observe the same trend as shown in Fig. \ref{NaD_6iBins} at SFR$> 10 M_{\odot}yr^{-1}$.
+The right panels of Fig. \ref{NaD_OIII_SF_AGN_inclinazione} show, in particular, the Na I D line profile for ``pure'' SF galaxies (upper panel) and AGN hosts (lower panel) in two bins of inclination ($i < 50^\circ$, green curve, and $i>50^\circ$, magenta curve, respectively).
+Highly inclined systems show no velocity shift, while face on SF galaxies and AGN hosts exhibit on average the same velocity blue-shift $\Delta V \sim 200 km/s$.}